Oskar621/website_EUMobility/README.md

 ## Description

 ```
 It’s an application where users can check-in to work and check-out of work.
-Every data is exported to a Excel file.
+Every data is exported to a personal Excel file.
 ```

 ## Contributing